Trent Van Haaften: Indiana State Representative

 In November 2003, state representative Jonathan Weinzapfel resigned to become mayor of Evansville.
 Van Haaften was appointed to fill out the remainder of Weinzapfel's term.
 He was elected in his own right in 2004, and was unopposed for reelection in 2006 and 2008.

 He represented a district including the western two-thirds of Evansville, as well as several suburban areas west of the city, including all of his native Posey County.
 While in the State House Van Haaften earned a reputation as a bi-partisan legislator helping Gov. Mitch Daniels pass one of the country's toughest anti-methamphetamine laws in 2005.
 Van Haaften served as Chairman of the House Public Policy Committee and as deputy speaker pro tempore.

 2010 U.S. Representative campaign

 Upon Sen. Evan Bayh's announcement he would not seek re-election in 2010, two-term Democratic incumbent Brad Ellsworth decided to run for the United States Senate seat.
 Van Haaften easily won the nomination for Ellsworth's House seat.

 Van Haaften was soundly defeated in the November election by Republican nominee Larry Bucshon, taking only 37 percent of the vote to Buchson's 57 percent.
-Van Haaften even lost his own state house district.
+Van Haaften lost his own state house district, as well.